fablabedp/fablabedp-kiosk/README.md

 The kiosk software is built with Node.js and uses a [LokiJS](https://github.com/techfort/LokiJS) database.
 Due to issues accessing the Raspberry Pi Camera from Chromium, we also had to use gstreamer with a v4l2loopback device for the photobooth, see [#set-up-raspberry-pi-camera-for-use-in-chromium](#set-up-raspberry-pi-camera-for-use-in-chromium).

 This repo also contains systemd unit files to manage autostarting the kiosk app and the v4l2loopback device.
 There is also a shell script that can be used to create automatic remote backups of the kiosk database and media files via FTP.

+See the [FabLab EDP Wiki](https://github.com/fablabedp/fablabedp-wiki/blob/main/projects/kiosk.md) pictures and more details on the hardware construction.
+CAD and CAM files are available in the `hardware` folder.

 ## Installing